magento/merchdocs/src/shipping/methods-basic.md

 * [Dimensional Weight]({% link shipping/weight-dimensional.md %})

-If you are using [Inventory Management]({% link catalog/inventory.md %}), you can also set up Sources to provide in-store delivery options for your customers.
+If you are using [Inventory Management]({% link catalog/inventory.md %}), you can also set up sources to provide in-store delivery options for your customers.